Getting Started with the Solid MCP Server

 • URL: https://mcp.production.soliddata.io/mcp

-Sign in when prompted.
+• Transport: streamable-http Sign in when prompted.
 Token refresh is handled automatically.

-Option B — Use an access token
+Option B — Use a Management Key

 Best for: CrewAI, Workato, CI/CD pipelines, scripts, and any non-interactive environment.